chris-cozy/TruckerApp/README.md

 Sam Sprenkle - This is my first commit.
 Jordan Towery - This is my first commit.
 Kyle Kissane - This is my first commit.
+Yuna Zhao - This is my first commit.